How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 What we typically see is a collection of disconnected activities that kind of happened over time because most of the time, they don't even know how they started and ended up in the mess they're currently in.

 The founder thinks the ICP is one thing.
 Sales is pursuing a different go-to-market plan and closing a different profile.
 Marketing is creating content for a target market that nobody agreed on.
-And nobody is tracking what’s actually working.
+Nobody is tracking what's actually working.
 And your customer acquisition cost is higher than ever.

 We see this pattern over and over again with companies at Nebor.
 A company comes to us, and on the surface, things look like they're moving.
 There are campaigns running.
 There's a marketing plan and content going out for the target audience.
 Sales reps are on market research and calls.